init4tech/trevm/README.md

 ## Trevm

-⚠️ Trevm is **experimental** software and not considered ready for production use. ⚠️

 Trevm is a [typestate] API wrapper for [revm].
 It provides an ergonomic way to interact with the revm API, shortcuts for common tasks, and straightforward API extensibility.
 Trevm does NOT try to provide low-level EVM management, but